teticio/lambda-scraper/README.md

 ```

 For example, if you make a number of cURL request to this URL with `ipinfo.io/ip` appended, you should see several different IP addresses.
 A script that does exactly this is provided in `test.sh`.
 You may prefer to cycle through the underlying proxy URLs explicitly and avoid going through two Lambda functions per request.

+Currently, the Lambda function URLs are publicly accessible, although the hash in the URL serves as a "key".
+Nevertheless, the `authorization_type` can be changed to `IAM`, which requires signing by an authenticated AWS user with sufficient IAM permissions.